scala/scala3/docs/docs/usage/scala3doc/staticSite.md

 └── index.html
 ```

-This will give you a site with the following files in genrated documentation:
+This will give you a site with the following files in generated documentation:

 ```
 index.html